 Predictors and impact of driving cessation on older adults and whānau/families (NZPATHS)

-Dr Rebecca Brookland, Principal Investigator, and Co-Investigators Professor Jennie Connor, Professor Ngaire Kerse, Professor Jean Shope, Associate Professor Sue Crengle, Associate Professor Joanne Taylor and Dr Claire Cameron have been awarded a Health Research Council of New Zealand Project Grant to explore this topic.
+Associate Professor Rebecca McLean, Principal Investigator, and Co-Investigators Professor Jennie Connor, Professor Ngaire Kerse, Professor Jean Shope, Professor Sue Crengle, Associate Professor Joanne Taylor and Research Associate Professor Claire Cameron have been awarded a Health Research Council of New Zealand Project Grant to explore this topic.

 CARE researchers provide academic supervision to a number of students conducting research studies.

 - Claudia Ammann, PhD: The Intergenerational Moral Contract